« Back to course list

 • A professional with a technical background (e.g. engineering)

-• A professional with basic finance knowledge
+• A professional with basic finance or project economics knowledge

 How we build your confidence